 The sweeping views from here and impressive, and better than those from the slightly more elevated Waratah Trig.

-I’ve probably spent more time “off track” then on the Waratah Track – but it’s been a great two afternoons of exploring the area and finding some great lookouts and engraving sites.
+I’ve probably spent more time “off track” then on the Waratah Track – but it’s been an enjoyable two afternoons of exploring the area and finding some great lookouts and engraving sites.

 More information on the Waratah Track